dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 <NewSLChanges />

+Discover the diverse range of data applications that seamlessly integrate with the powerful dbt Semantic Layer, powered by MetricFlow &mdash; from business intelligence tools to notebooks, spreadsheets, data catalogs, and more.
+These integrations allow you to query and unlock valuable insights from your data ecosystem.

 Query dbt metrics via external integrations using the sophisticated [dbt Semantic Layer APIs](/docs/use-dbt-semantic-layer/sl-api-overview) (JDBC, GraphQL, and Discovery APIs).
 With these APIs, you can query metrics to avoid duplicative coding, optimize your development workflow, ensure data governance for company metrics, and guarantee consistency for data consumers.

-A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer, powered by MetricFlow &mdash; from Business Intelligence tools to notebooks, spreadsheets, data catalogs, and more.

 The dbt Semantic Layer integrations are capable of querying dbt metrics, importing definitions, surfacing the underlying data in partner tools, and more.
 Here are some of the integrations you can query from: